Scientific research on creatives and creativity

 Background

-In August 2025, members of SET Woolwich were given two months' notice that their studios would close.
+In August 2025, members of SET Woolwich were given notice that their studios would close.
 SET is an artist-led organisation that runs several studio centres across London.
 The Woolwich site, which opened in January 2021 in Riverside House spanned 140,000 square feet across roughly fifteen floors, housing almost 300 artist workspaces and over 600 artists at its peak.

 Studio rents began at £0.90 per square foot per calendar month, fully inclusive of utilities, business rates and broadband, and rose to £1.10 in later years - between £10.80 and £13.20 per square foot per year.
 For comparison, Acme Studios, the largest provider of affordable artist studios in England, supported 853 artists across fifteen buildings at an average inclusive rent of £13.76 per square foot per year in 2023 (Acme Studios, 2023).
 Forma, another London-based provider, let studios at £22 per square foot per year.
 Open-market commercial workspace in inner south-east London ranges higher again.